jssimporter/JSSRecipeCreator/README.md

 Acute users will notice that there is no prompt for minimum_version.
 JSSRecipeCreator just pulls it from the parent recipe.
 Usually JSS recipes don't include a lot of other, newer AutoPkg processors or features, so this shouldn't make or break your recipe.
 It also handles ParentRecipe.

+NOTE: All paths have %RECIPE_DIR% prepended to them to make sure everything works correctly.

 Advanced Options
 =================